NitinSPRao/erg-screen-reader/README.md

 export OPENAI_API_KEY="your-openai-api-key"
 ```

-3. (Optional) Set up Google Sheets integration:
+3. Set up Google Sheets integration:
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project or select an existing one
    - Enable the Google Sheets API and Google Drive API
+   - Create a service account with the following steps:
+     - Go to "IAM & Admin" > "Service Accounts"
+     - Click "Create Service Account"
+     - Give it a name and description
+     - Click "Create and Continue"
+     - Skip the role assignment (click "Continue")
+     - Click "Done"
-   - Create credentials (OAuth 2.0 Client ID for Desktop Application)
+   - Generate credentials for the service account:
+     - Click on the service account you just created
+     - Go to the "Keys" tab
+     - Click "Add Key" > "Create new key"
+     - Choose "JSON" format and click "Create"
+   - Download the JSON credentials file
-   - Download the credentials file and save it as `credentials.json` in the project root
+   - Place the credentials file in your project directory (e.g., `/Users/yourusername/igneous-aleph-394703-550f3acb3017.json`)
-   - The first time you use Google Sheets, you'll be prompted to authorize the application
+   - Set the environment variable:
+     ```bash
+     export GOOGLE_CREDENTIALS_PATH="/path/to/your/credentials.json"
+     ```

 ## Usage